 You will not be allowed to drive for the first 24 hours after surgery due to anesthesia.
-With the rapid recovery technique, patients can begin driving 24-48 hours after surgery.
-If you feel too sore to drive, it doesn’t hurt to wait.

 You can begin driving when you feel you can use your arms and upper body sufficiently to turn the steering wheel and operate a vehicle safely.
 That can be the next day after surgery, or a few days later.